Minnesota United FC: Stadium

 Although the July 1 deadline passed without a stadium deal, and the plan for a Downtown Minneapolis stadium was the primary reason for choosing McGuire's group, league deputy commissioner Mark Abbott said Minnesota was still considered an expansion site, partly because of interest from the neighboring St. Paul.
 Later that month, St. Paul mayor Chris Coleman spoke to Abbott proposed building on a city-owned vacant lot that formerly housed the Metro Transit bus barn near Interstate 94.

 On August 31, 2015, the team's deal for an exclusive right to purchase industrial land near the Farmer's Market expired with no public statement about any extension of the deal.

 On September 8, 2015, the Ramsey County Board of Commissioners passed a non-binding resolution to support the stadium's construction on the St. Paul bus barn site, provided the design and construction are paid for by private funds.

 On October 23, 2015, it was announced that Minnesota United would build a stadium on the 35-acre St. Paul Bus Barn site.
 The proposed stadium will seat approximately 20,000 and will be privately financed.

 On November 25, 2015, Minnesota United FC hired Populous to design the stadium.

 On December 9, 2015, the team hired Mortenson Construction as part of the stadium construction along with Populous.

 On February 24, 2016, the team revealed design plans for their 21,500-seat soccer-specific stadium, set to be built by 2018 and financed privately by the team.

 On July 25, 2017, the stadium's name was announced as Allianz Field, which opened in March 2019.

-On August 19, 2016, it was announced that Minnesota United would play in the 2017 Major League Soccer season, with home matches at TCF Bank Stadium.
+On August 19, 2016, it was announced that Minnesota United would play in the 2017 Major League Soccer season, with home matches at the TCF Bank Stadium.

 The stadium had been home to the club for 2017–2018 while their soccer-specific stadium was in construction.